rcl-cloud-apps/cloud101/dns.md

 ## Create a DNS Zone

-A DNS Zone is use to manage your DNS records.
-DNS records are used to map your website to your domain name.
+A DNS Zone is used to manage your DNS records.
+DNS records map your website to your domain name.

 - In the 'RCL Web Apps + TLS/SSL' portal, click on 'DNS' and then click on 'Create a new DNS Zone'